-Outside Westport, the headland was used as a sheltered anchorage.
+Outside Westport the headland was used as a sheltered anchorage.
 Abel Tasman named it Rocky Point in 1642, but in 1770 when Captain Cook’s ship was blown off-course, he referred to it as a “place of foul winds”.
-To us, the ambiance at sunset was mystical.
+The ambiance at sunset was mystical.

 Cape Foulwind Walkway

-Westport south to Cape Foulwind Road to Cape Foulwind Lighthouse carpark (northern end), or to Seal Colony carpark (south end).
-2.9 km – one way.
+Directions: Westport south to Cape Foulwind Road to Cape Foulwind Lighthouse carpark (northern end), or to Seal Colony carpark (south end).
+Walkway: 2.9 km – one way.

 2) NZ’s Longest Swing Bridge